ravendb/docs/version_2/docs/server/administration/export-import.markdown

  - incremental: States usage of incremental operations.
  - wait-for-indexing: Wait until all indexing activity has been completed (import only).
  - help: You can use the help option in order to print the built-in options documentation.

+## Filtering

+To filter out documents we introduced few filtering options that can be used during import or export process.

+1. `filter` is used to filter documents based on a property.
+E.g. if we want to export all documents with property `Name` and value `John` then we must apply command as follows: `--filter=Name=John` .
+2. `negative-filter` is an opposite to `filter` and will filter documents that does NOT match the given property.
+3. `metadata-filter` is similar to `filter`, but works on document metadata properties.
+4. `negative-metadata-filter` filters out documents that does NOT match given metadata property.

 ## SmugglerApi